Andy Wilkins: Los Angeles Dodgers

 Wilkins was traded to the Los Angeles Dodgers for cash considerations on May 3, 2015.
-In 105 games for the AAA Oklahoma City Dodgers, Wilkins hit .249 with 18 homers and 70 RBI.
-He was designated for assignment by the Dodgers on September 3, 2015.
+In 105 games for the Triple–A Oklahoma City Dodgers, Wilkins hit .249 with 18 home runs and 70 RBI.
+He was designated for assignment by the Dodgers on September 3.

 Milwaukee Brewers

-On September 6, 2015, he was claimed off waivers by the Baltimore Orioles.
+On September 6, 2015, Wilkins was claimed off waivers by the Baltimore Orioles.
 The Orioles designated him for assignment on November 25 and he was claimed off waivers by the Seattle Mariners on December 2.
 He was then claimed off waivers by the Texas Rangers on December 14.
 On December 23, Wilkins was claimed off waivers by the Milwaukee Brewers.
+He made 26 appearances for Milwaukee in 2016, going 3–for–24 (.125) with one home run and three RBI.
+On October 28, 2016, Wilkins was removed from the 40–man roster and sent outright to the Triple–A Colorado Springs SkySox.
+He elected free agency following the season on November 7.

 Sugar Land Skeeters

 On April 19, 2017, Wilkins signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
+In 43 games for the Skeeters, he hit .318/.406/.643 with 13 home runs and 34 RBI.

 Minnesota Twins

 On June 12, 2017, Wilkins signed a minor league deal with the Minnesota Twins.
-He elected free agency on November 6, 2017 only to re-sign with the Twins in January.
-He became a free agent following the 2018 season.
+In 61 games for the Double–A Chattanooga Lookouts, he hit .254/.358/.474 with 12 home runs and 44 RBI.
+Wilkins elected free agency following the season on November 6.

+On January 25, 2018, Wilkins re–signed with the Twins organization on a minor league contract.
+He played in 45 games split between Chattanooga and the Triple–A Rochester Red Wings, hitting .200/.349/.400 with nine home runs and 17 RBI.
+Wilkins elected free agency following the season on November 2.

 Atlanta Braves

-On January 19, 2019, Wilkins signed a minor league deal with the Atlanta Braves.
-On November 4, 2019, Wilkins elected free agency.
+On January 19, 2019, Wilkins signed a minor league contract with the Atlanta Braves organization.
+He split the season between the rookie–level Gulf Coast League Braves, High–A Florida Fire Frogs, and Double–A Mississippi Braves.
+In 58 games for the three affiliates, Wilkins slashed .176/.285/.319 with seven home runs and 18 RBI.
+He elected free agency following the season on November 4.